Cantu SyndromeSymptoms, Doctors, Treatments, Advances & More

 DMC Children's Hospital Of Michigan

-Gautam Singh is a Pediatric Cardiologist in Detroit, Michigan.
+Gautam Singh is a Pediatric Cardiologist practicing medicine in Detroit, Michigan.
 Dr. Singh is rated as an Elite provider by MediFind in the treatment of Cantu Syndrome.
-His top areas of expertise are Cantu Syndrome, Premature Infant, High Blood Pressure in Infants, Congenital Heart Disease (CHD), and Heart Transplant.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Cantu Syndrome, Premature Infant, High Blood Pressure in Infants, and Congenital Heart Disease (CHD).

-Gijs Van Haaften practices in Utrecht, Netherlands.
+Gijs Van Haaften practices practicing medicine in Utrecht, Netherlands.
 Van Haaften is rated as an Elite expert by MediFind in the treatment of Cantu Syndrome.
-Their top areas of expertise are Hirsutism in Women, Cantu Syndrome, Acromegaloid Facial Appearance Syndrome, and Hypertrichosis-Acromegaloid Facial Appearance Syndrome.
+They are also highly rated in 16 other conditions, according to our data.
+Their clinical expertise encompasses Hirsutism in Women, Cantu Syndrome, Hypertrichosis-Acromegaloid Facial Appearance Syndrome, and Acromegaloid Facial Appearance Syndrome.

 ETSU Pediatrics- St. Jude's Clinic

-.
+Marcela Popescu is a Hematologist and an Oncologist practicing medicine in Johnson City, Tennessee.
 Dr. Popescu is rated as an Experienced provider by MediFind in the treatment of Cantu Syndrome.
-Her top areas of expertise are Hereditary Spherocytosis, Von Willebrand Disease (VWD), Evans Syndrome, and Hemophilic Arthropathy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Spherocytosis, Von Willebrand Disease (VWD), Evans Syndrome, and Hemophilic Arthropathy.
+Dr. Popescu is board certified in American Board Of Pediatrics.

 Published Date: January 01, 2013